By B.L. Ochman

 Betty the Tweeting Chicken, @chickentreat seen here in her “training video” brings new meaning to the term “chicken scratch”.
 She’s vying for a Guinness Record if she can Tweet a 5-letter word before Oct.
 30.

 She’s not the first chicken to go viral.
 That honor went to the Subservient Chicken back in 2004.

 I love it when a brand has a sense of humor!
-The magic of Australia’s Chicken Treat Restaurant chain’s classic roasted bird is in its simplicity and the magic of its branding and local marketing campaigns is its light-hearted approach.
+The magic of Australia’s Chicken Treat Restaurant chain’s classic roasted bird is in its simplicity, branding and local marketing campaign’s light-hearted approach.